FLO-2DSoftware/FLO-2D-Docs/Build25/_sources/tutorials/Self-Help-Kit-Gila/1-Setup.rst.txt

 Open QGIS
 +++++++++++

-Search for QGIS 3.34 in the Windows search bar.
+Search for QGIS 3.34 or later in the Windows search bar.

 .. image:: ../img/shg/1/shg_006.png